aseprite/api/api/range.md

 ## Range.images

-Returns an array of selected [images](image.md#image) (images from linked cels are counted just one time in this array).
+Returns an array of selected [images](image.md#image) (images from linked cels are counted only once in this array).

 ## Range.editableImages